What is a Local Dental Network?

-Additionally, there are four national assemblies throughout the year hosted by NHS England and Office of the Chief Dental Officer that the Local Dental Network chair is required to attend.
+Additionally, there are four national assemblies throughout the year hosted by NHS England and NHS Improvement and Office of the Chief Dental Officer that the Local Dental Network chair is encouraged to attend.

 Two out of these four meetings are also attended by representatives from Public Health England and Health Education England.

-The clinical viewpoint is valuable to NHS England.
+The clinical viewpoint is valuable to NHS England and NHS Improvement.
 It challenges the commissioners to think about why they are thinking of changing a service.
 Clinicians on the network advise on training and educational requirements resulting in some fundamental changes.

 The LDN is pivotal in ensuring the commissioning of the ‘whole’ pathway, not just one part of it.
 This is where the value of the network of clinicians that are included on the LDN is crucial.
 Without the LDN it is likely that the clinical input would come from a single clinician parachuted in.
 The network provides a more balanced view.

-The LDN gives the commissioner the chance to explain to its members the restrictions and priorities that NHS England is working to.
+The LDN gives the commissioner the chance to explain to its members the restrictions and priorities that NHS England and NHS Improvement is working to.
 Both parties have come to appreciate the need to work together.